Service Level Agreement

 3.2 Verification of beneficiaries

-Except in the case of emergency, Reliance HMO shall at all times utilize mechanisms including but not limited to soft copy identification cards on enrollees’ phones, hard copy identification cards, online services, telephone calls or messaging, which are part of the system of Reliance HMO to confirm a beneficiary’s eligibility to benefit hereunder prior to rendering any Covered Service.
+Except in the case of emergency, Reliance HMO shall at all times utilize mechanisms including but not limited to soft copy identification cards on enrolees’ phones, hard copy identification cards, online services, telephone calls or messaging, which are part of the system of Reliance HMO to confirm an Enrollee’s eligibility to benefit hereunder prior to rendering any Covered Service.

 3.3 Non-provision of non-covered services

-3.3.2 Reliance HMO may only, at its sole discretion, offer or provide non-covered service(s) in an emergency condition, life-threatening condition or situation, or where a Third-Party Administration (TPA) services agreement for a particular condition has been mutually concluded.
-In such a situation, the Parties shall be liable for all costs arising therefrom and Reliance HMO shall as much as practicable obtain the prior consent of the Parties or where it is impracticable to obtain the prior consent of the Parties, inform the Parties within 48 (Forty-Eight) hours of commencing or rendering such non-covered service(s) and the Parties shall be liable for any costs arising therefrom notwithstanding that prior consent was not obtained.
+3.3.2 Reliance HMO may only, at its sole discretion, offer or provide non-covered service(s) in an emergency condition, life-threatening condition or situation, or where a TPA services agreement for a particular condition has been mutually concluded.
+In such a situation, the Enrollee shall be liable for all costs arising therefrom and Reliance HMO shall as much as practicable obtain the prior consent of the Enrollee or where it is impracticable to obtain the prior consent of the Enrollee, inform the Enrollee within 48 (Forty-Eight) hours of commencing or rendering such non-covered service(s) and the Enrollee shall be liable for any costs arising therefrom notwithstanding that prior consent was not obtained.

-3.3.3 Where a service not covered by the medical scheme or plan is desired by an enrollee or the Parties requests treatment for a staff not yet registered on the medical scheme or one whose policy has expired, Reliance HMO may undertake to arrange a discounted rate for this service(s).
+3.3.3 Where a service not covered by the medical scheme or plan is desired by an enrollee, Reliance HMO may undertake to arrange a discounted rate for this service(s).
 Reliance HMO shall be refunded the full cost incurred in the provision of this service plus 20% of the full cost of service as administrative fee.
-This service is only rendered at the instance of the Parties.
+This service is only rendered at the instance of the Enrollee.
 This service would also be recommended when the limits of coverage for such aforementioned services have been exceeded.

 3.4 Reimbursements

-3.4.1 An enrollee shall obtain RELIANCE HMO’s prior written approval before accessing care outside our provider network (except in emergency cases), after approval is given, a reimbursement link is sent to the enrollee to fill details such as evidence of payment (bills, prescription, doctor’s report and receipt), account details after which reimbursement is processed within 24 (Twenty-Four)-48 (Forty-Eight) hours of submission.
-Provided that Reliance HMO shall not be obliged to process any reimbursement on a day other than a Business Day.
+3.4.1 3.4.1 An Enrollee shall obtain Reliance HMO’s prior written approval before accessing care outside our provider network (except in emergency cases), after approval is given, a reimbursement link is sent to the Enrollee to fill details such as evidence of payment (bills, prescription, doctor’s report and receipt), account details after which reimbursement is processed within 7 (Seven) -14 (Fourteen) business days of submission.
+Provided that Reliance HMO shall not be obliged to process any reimbursement on a day other than a business day.

 3.4.2 An enrollee is entitled to a refund where: